Small Groups ✦ History ✦ Architecture ✦ Scandal

-See the gorgeous architecture and lush tropical gardens of the Garden District, as we peer behind the curtain and find the secrets, scandals, and other fascinating history, only whispered about behind closed doors.
+See the gorgeous architecture and lush gardens of the Garden District, as we peer behind the curtain at the secrets and scandals that make it legendary.

-Hear the history of gamblers, adventurers, corrupt politicians, con artists, and which rock star wasn't invited back.
-See filming locations & the homes of movie stars and other celebrities.
+Hear stories of gamblers, corrupt politicians, con artists, and a rock star who caused a scene.
+See filming locations, & celebrity homes, on the way.

-We'll see the architecture, discussing the popular styles in the neighborhood's growth, and many unusual homes as well!
-We'll end at the largest home in the neighborhood -- also a site from the Coven season of American Horror Story.
+We'll discuss architecture styles popular in the neighborhood's growth, and some unusual homes as well!
+We'll end at the largest home in the neighborhood -- also a main location from American Horror Story, Coven season.

 Cemetery is presently closed by the city, so we'll talk about its history and see the tombs from the gate.
 First, take a walk through New Orleans' historic Lafayette Cemetery and learn about the founding of our city, our unique burial practices, famous locals interred here, and our strong French and Catholic influence.
 You'll even discover the film locations of Hollywood blockbusters such as Interview with the Vampire and Double Jeopardy, both of which had iconic scenes filmed here!